Nicolette Stone

-Nicolette Stone is a fictional character from the Australian television soap opera Neighbours, played by Charlotte Chimes.
+Nicolette Stone is a fictional character from the Australian television soap opera Neighbours, played by Charlotte Chimes and Hannah Monson.
 She made her first appearance during the episode broadcast on 15 July 2020.
 Chimes auditioned for the role at a time she felt creatively fulfilled owing to her work on another series.
 Despite her nonchalant approach, Chimes was invited to a second audition, which the then Sydney based actress had to perform over video-tape due to the COVID-19 pandemic travel restrictions imposed in Australia.
 Chimes was successful and assumed the role of Nicolette, who writers created as the daughter of the heritage character, Jane Harris (Annie Jones).
 From her introduction, Nicolette was portrayed as "straight talking" and "brash", unafraid to hurt other character's feelings.
 Nicolette is a lesbian and is confident with being open about her sexuality.
 Writers often used Nicolette's characterisation in her storylines.
 Writers created a fractured backstory between Nicolette and Jane, owed to Jane's request that Nicolette conceal her sexuality from her opinionated grandmother.
 Nicolette's early stories commonly featured her and Jane's journey to reconciliation.
 Writers further explored Nicolette's backstory with the introduction of her friend Audrey Hamilton (Zahra Newman), who had helped Nicolette commit fraud.

 Nicolette quickly formed a friendship with Chloe Brennan (April Rose Pengilly), acting as a live-in-carer for her ill mother Fay Brennan (Zoe Bertram).
 Nicolette develops romantic feelings for Chloe which are forbidden.
 Writers established her first feud with Chloe's husband Pierce Greyson (Tim Robards) and via their rivalry they fully developed Nicolette's manipulative and brash persona.
 Nicolette eventually wrecks their marriage and moves in with Chloe's brother Aaron Brennan (Matt Wilson) and his husband David Tanaka (Takaya Honda).
 Neighbours used the trio to create their first surrogacy storyline involving three gay characters.
-Chimes believed the story created the ideal opportunity for Nicolette to created the family she had longed for.
+Chimes believed the story created the ideal opportunity for Nicolette to create the family she had longed for.
 Writers marred the storyline with drama ranging from accidents, a romance with Chloe and family feuds, most notably between Nicolette and David's suspicious father Paul Robinson (Stefan Dennis).